 4. Be sure to track it all

-Your next step is to download our new food tracking app Balance and start tracking your food.
+Your next step is to start tracking your food.
 Remember, it’s not about being perfect and extremely precise when food tracking — it’s about being consistent and mindful about what you are consuming.
 You’re going to reach your goal weight in no time!